01 of 21

-Western North Carolina tends to be quite conservative, but the progressive college and arts city of Asheville is a decided exception, with one of the most tight-knit, dynamic, and visible lesbian and gay communities in the South.
+Western North Carolina tends to be quite conservative, but the progressive college and art city of Asheville is a decided exception, with one of the most tight-knit, dynamic, and visible lesbian and gay communities in the South.
 Comprising a hip and funky downtown loaded with galleries, cool restaurants, and splendid art deco buildings, Asheville also abounds with romantic B&Bs and opportunities for hiking and outdoor recreation.
-Here's a photographic journey through Asheville.

 Early Girl Eatery, on Wall Street

-Who says you gotta eat fatty, heavy fare when dining at authentic Southern restaurants.
-The funky and hip Early Girl Eatery (8 Wall St., 828-259-9292), smack-dab in the middle of downtown Asheville, pretty much always has a line out the door, because its farm-to-table super-fresh cuisine and quirky ambience combine for one of the most enjoyable dining experiences in the city.
+Who says you've gotta eat fatty, heavy fare when dining at authentic Southern restaurants?
+The funky and hip Early Girl Eatery (8 Wall St), smack-dab in the middle of downtown Asheville, pretty much always has a line out the door, because its farm-to-table super-fresh cuisine and quirky ambiance combine for one of the most enjoyable dining experiences in the city.
 Lesbians and gays flock to this vintage building whose dining room radiates with natural sunlight from breakfast through dinner.
 Owners John and Julie Stehling work hard not only to prepare high-quality, reasonably priced Southern dishes with plenty of creative twists, they also go to great lengths to support local farms and purveyors.

-A delicious breakfast at Tupelo Honey Cafe: (clockwise starting at upper-left-hand corner): fresh-baked biscuits with jam and whipped butter, Eggs Crawley (plate of poached eggs, asparagus, and crabcakes topped with homemade hollandaise sauce), sides of local hormone-free sausage and bacon, and Eggs Betty (two poached eggs on a biscuit with ham, homemade hollandaise, and creamy cheese grits).
-There's superb coffee in that mug barely visible to the right.Continue to 4 of 35 below.
+A delicious breakfast at Tupelo Honey Cafe might include fresh-baked biscuits with jam and whipped butter, Eggs Crawley (plate of poached eggs, asparagus, and crab cakes topped with homemade hollandaise sauce), sides of local hormone-free sausage and bacon, and Eggs Betty (two poached eggs on a biscuit with ham, homemade hollandaise, and creamy cheese grits).
+There's superb coffee too.Continue to 4 of 21 below.

-Asheville is an excellent base for exploring the dramatic, mountainous coountryside of western North Carolina, including the scenic Blue Ridge Parkway, which cuts through the east side of Asheville, and Great Smoky Mountains National Park, whose North Carolina (Cherokee) entrance lies about an hour west of Asheville via I-40, U.S. 19, and U.S. 441.Continue to 5 of 35 below.
+Asheville is an excellent base for exploring the dramatic, mountainous countryside of western North Carolina, including the scenic Blue Ridge Parkway, which cuts through the east side of Asheville, and Great Smoky Mountains National Park, whose North Carolina (Cherokee) entrance lies about an hour west of Asheville via I-40, U.S. 19, and U.S. 441.Continue to 5 of 21 below.

 Smokey's After Dark is a fun and laid-back neighborhood gay bar in downtown Asheville.
-Visit the Asheville Gay Nightlife Guide for a detailed description.Continue to 7 of 35 below.
+In the larger of the two rooms at this gay tavern, patrons can shoot pool and listen to retro tunes on the jukebox.Continue to 7 of 21 below.